 The use of a formula to determine compensation

 One easy way to come up with a salary estimate is to use Salary.com to search for the job that most closely resembles the position in the same geographic area.
 You should also be aware of what similarly situated employees are making.
 While it might be appealing to minimize salary in favor of more favorable distribution taxes, it’s not worth dealing with the IRS.

-If your operation is relatively small in size and doesn’t have more than 100 shareholders, the S-Corp could be a great option.
+If your operation is relatively small in size and doesn’t have more than 100 shareholders, becoming an S corp could be a great option.
 Avoiding double taxation is great, and not having to pay self-employment tax is an incredible way to save tens of thousands of dollars.

-However, if you plan to go public, you’ll have to deal with the double taxation and stick to a regular C-Corp.
-Whatever you choose, Justworks provides compliance and payroll support to ensure everything goes off without a hitch.
+However, if you plan to go public, you’ll have to deal with the double taxation and stick to a regular C corp.

 Monthly tips on running a business in your inbox.

 Justworks is a technology company that levels the playing field for all small businesses.
 Through our software and as a partner, we help our customers take care of their teams, streamline their operations, and navigate the complex aspects of managing a workforce with confidence.